cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 A5 AC 2A 92 88 65 83 B6 A2 67 9B 6E 68 2D 2A 26 94 5E D0 B2
 ~~~~~~~~~~~

-### C509 for Diffie-Hellman keys
+### C509 for Diffie-Hellman keys {#app-DH-keys}

 The two previous examples illustrate the common key usage digitalSignature.
 A C509 certificate for a public Diffie-Hellman key would instead have key usage keyAgreement encoded according to {{ext-encoding}} (in this case of single extension encoded as integer 16 instead of 1 for digital signature) but otherwise identical in format.
-Note that Section 5.6.3.2 of {{SP-800-56A}} allows a key agreement key pair to be used to sign certificate requests.
+Note that Section 5.6.3.2 of {{SP-800-56A}} allows a key agreement key pair to be used to sign a certificate request.

 ### Example: Additional Keys for the Example Certificates